Azure/iotedge-lorawan-starterkit/docs/user-guide/station-device-provisioning.md

 ### Class B beaconing

 A Basic station device can be instructed to send class B beaconing signals (disabled by default).
-In order to enable the feature, add the a JSON to the routerConfig object following the specs described for the bcning field [in the basics station documentation](https://lora-developers.semtech.com/build/software/lora-basics/lora-basics-for-gateways/?url=tcproto.html).
+In order to enable the feature, add the following JSON to the routerConfig object (described above) following the specs described for the bcning field [in the basics station documentation](https://lora-developers.semtech.com/build/software/lora-basics/lora-basics-for-gateways/?url=tcproto.html).

 example for EU863: